MaxabHaase/LetA/README.md

 Python Scripts used for LetA DMS

 Requirements:
-Python 3+, with the required libraries
+Python 3+, with the required libraries argparse, pandas, and numpy.

 Installation:
 All that is needed is an installation of python (https://www.python.org/downloads/) with the required libraries.